-With these four connections, the XDI-2 will turn on and create spark.
+With these four connections, the XDI will turn on and create spark.
 The power and ground connections are discussed in Section 4.4.

-The wiring harness included with the XDI-2 will contain everything needed for engine configurations using one DFU.
+The wiring harness included with the XDI will contain everything needed for engine configurations using one DFU.
 For engine configurations requiring a second DFU, the additional harness must be requested.
-Table 3 lists some examples of the engine configurations with the required number of DFU's.
+Table 4 lists the engine configurations with the required number of DFU's.